 As an adjuster, ladders are likely a part of your daily routine.
+This means it’s critical to your safety and success to be cautious while using them.
 The CDC reported last year that 43% of fatal falls in the last decade involved a ladder.
 Whether you rely on a ladder every day for work or it’s something you use sparingly at home, here’s how you can practice proper precautions.

 Step 1: Choosing the Right Ladder